NUCS349/hw6-neural-networks/problems.md

+# Jupyter Notebook

+Please check out the following Jupyter Notebook that should help you with guidance through the homework: experiments/deep-learning-experiments.ipynb

 # Coding (5 points)

 Your task is to implement neural networks and train them to perform classification on different types of data.
 You will write the following code: